surifirstpin/biplus_documentation/docs/SQL Runner.md

 ## Create SQL Query in SQL Runner

-**1.** After logging into BiPlus homepage, Click on SQL Runner section.
+**1.** After logging into AcuBi homepage, Click on SQL Runner section.

 **2.**  Type your SQL command in SQL query area.